gwtproject/gwt-site/src/main/markdown/doc/latest/DevGuideCompilingAndDebugging.md

 <p>Similarly, the <i>Restart Server</i> button in the Jetty tab allows you to
 restart the embedded Jetty server without having to close and restart Development Mode.
-This is useful when you have made configuration or code changes to your server side code.
-All server side classes will be reloaded from scratch with fresh code for your <tt>war/WEB-INF/classes</tt> and
+This is useful when you have made configuration or code changes to your server-side code.
+All server-side classes will be reloaded from scratch with fresh code for your <tt>war/WEB-INF/classes</tt> and
 <tt>war/WEB-INF/lib</tt> folders.
 If you are getting an <a
 href="/javadoc/latest/com/google/gwt/user/client/rpc/IncompatibleRemoteServiceException.html">IncompatibleRemoteServiceException</a>